RusimbiP/RusimbiP/README.md

 - 🌱 I’m currently learning Algorithms and DS, Linear Algebra and DevOps skills
 - 💬 Ask me about efficiency and perfomance
 - 📫 How to reach me: **rusimbi patrick at outlook dot com**
-- ⚡ Fun fact: I like watching sitcoms and listening to sea shanties(once in a while).
+- ⚡ Fun fact: I like watching sitcoms and listening to sea shanties(sometimes).